BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/error-handling-in-go.md

 > Note: This post covers not just the technical aspects of error handling but also some good practices that have helped me debug errors in production systems.

-When I first started coding in Go, a while back, I immediately fell in love with the language.
-But I won't go into that right now, otherwise this will turn out to be a rather long post.
+I come from a primarily NodeJS background and my coding habits have been heavily influenced by the paradigms most used in Node.
+I started coding in Go quite recently and I immediately fell in love with the language.

 Let's talk about what caused me a lot of headache and frustration: errors.
 I didn't know what to do with the darned things.
 The idiomatic way in Go is to return errors as a second value and that's what pretty much all libraries do.
 There is a panic-recover mechanism but that seems to be mostly used to recover from things like illegal memory access or nil pointer dereference (these shouldn't happen if you code properly).